semgrep/semgrep/PRIVACY.md

 * Number of raised findings
 * Number of ignored findings
 * Pseudoanonymized hashes of the rule definitions that yield findings

-### Data NOT collected

-We strive to balance our desire to collect data for improving Semgrep with our users' need for privacy.
-The following items don't leave your environment and are not sent or shared with anyone.

-* Source code
-* Raw repository names, filenames, file contents, or commit hashes
-  * *Except* the raw repository name is sent to Semgrep when using `--config auto`
-* User-identifiable data about Semgrep’s findings in your code, including finding messages
-* Private rules

 ### Pseudoanonymization